Trump announces US and EU reached framework for a trade deal

 “All of the countries will be opened up to trade with the United States at zero tariffs, and they’re agreeing to purchase a vast amount of military equipment,” Trump added.

-Trump said the deal with the European Union “is the biggest deal ever made.”
+Trump said the agreement with the European Union “is the biggest deal ever made.”

+The European Union is one of America’s top trading partners.
+Collectively, the two trading sides exchanged $975 billion worth of goods last year, according to US Commerce Department data.
+The trade deal, while far from final, lowers the risk of a transatlantic trade war with ramifications that would deepen the already fragile state of both economies.

 Trump began talks with von der Leyen earlier Sunday as Friday’s deadline had loomed to reach a trade deal to avoid 30% tariffs on European imports.
 Trump had said the United States could not go lower than a 15% across-the-board tariff rate for the European Union.